-Faculty members shall receive a written annual evaluation of their performance directly related to the responsibilities and expectations defined by the University.
-Primary duties and responsibilities include, but are not limited to, excellence in teaching, scholarship, and University and professional service.
+Faculty members shall receive a written, annual evaluation of their performance directly related to the responsibilities and expectations defined by the University.
+Primary duties and responsibilities include, but are not limited to, excellence in teaching, research and/or creative activity, and university and professional service.

-The written annual evaluation letter that summarizes the findings will be maintained as part of the faculty member's academic personnel file in the Office of the Provost for the duration of the faculty member's employment, as well as seven years thereafter.
+The written, annual evaluation will be maintained as part of the faculty members' academic personnel files in the Office of the Provost for the duration of the faculty members' employment, as well as seven years thereafter.
+Copies of evaluation materials and recommendations are to be maintained in the College Dean's office for the duration of employment plus seven years.

-Section 4.
 COLLEGE PERSONNEL COMMITTEE

-Each college of the University shall constitute a personnel committee to consider appraisals of performance and applications for tenure and/or promotion.
-The College Personnel Committee (Committee) shall consist of two tenured faculty members elected from each department and one tenured faculty member selected by the Committee from outside the college.
-The Committee is also subject to the following requirements:
+Each College of the University shall constitute a personnel committee to consider appraisals of performance and applications for tenure and/or promotion.
+The membership of the College Personnel Committee (Committee) is as follows:

-- 1. The college Deans and Department Chairs are not eligible to serve on the Committee. - 2.
-In the event there is not a tenured faculty member to serve as the department's representative, then a non-tenured faculty member from the department may serve. - 3.
-For promotion or tenure recommendation reviews, one tenured member must be from the same discipline as the person being evaluated, if there is such a person. - 4.
-In the event there is not a tenured faculty member from the same discipline, a tenured faculty member from another institution may be considered for participation in the review.
+- 1. The Committee shall have two tenured faculty members elected from each department. - 2.
+The Committee shall select one tenured faculty member from outside of the College. - 3.
+The College Deans and Department Chairs are not eligible to serve on the Committee.

+- 4. In the event there is not a tenured faculty member to serve as the department's representative, then a non-tenured faculty member from the department may serve. - 5.
+For promotion or tenure recommendation reviews, one tenured member must be from the same department as the person being evaluated, if there is such a person. - 6.
+In the event there is not a tenured faculty member from the same department, a tenured faculty member from another institution may be considered for participation in the review.

-Section 5.
-ANNUAL PERFORMANCE REVIEW
+PERFORMANCE REVIEW

-The performance review for faculty varies by classification and tenure status.
+The Performance Review for faculty varies by classification and tenure status.